openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

       subexpression.

       That element is a variable of type ``SC``.
-If ``TC`` is the type of the left-hand operand of the assignment operator determined at compile time, then there are two options:
+If ``TC`` is the type of the left-hand-side operand of the assignment operator determined at compile time, then there are two options:

       - If ``TC`` is a primitive type, then ``SC`` can only be the same as ``TC``.

-        The value of the right-hand operand is converted to the type of the selected array element.
+        The value of the right-hand-side operand is converted to the type of the selected array element.
 The value set conversion (see :ref:`Implicit Conversions`) is performed to convert it to the appropriate standard value set (not an extended-exponent value set).